JolomonSon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-The groups command lists all the groups the current user is part of
+The chown {user} {file} command changes the owner of the file to the specified users